matrix-ac/blog/README.markdown

-# blog
+# Matrix Site
-This is a repository for the matrix blog posts
+This is a repository for the matrix site.

-Compile them into a HTML, use pandoc:
+Uses Jekyll, and is compiled with:

-    pandoc -f markdown -t html *.md >> index.html
+    jekyll build